ChandrasekarS22008273/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 If the output is 1, then the bulb glows.
 Check all the gates following the same procedure.
 ## Program:
-/*
 ```
-#Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
+Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
-#Developed by: Chandrasekar S
+Developed by: Chandrasekar S
-#RegisterNumber: 212222230025
+RegisterNumber: 212222230025
 module expone(a,b,yor,yand,ynot,ynor,ynand,yxor,yxnor);
 input a,b;
 output yor,yand,ynot,ynor,ynand,yxor,yxnor;